 “Brad is the ultimate supporter of what’s good for the industry.
 He is one of the deepest thinkers of all the prepaid executives I worked with and very conscious of the industry.
 He was constantly driving efforts of where we should be going.”

 Hanson and Bochicchio have a relationship going back over a decade and often served on panels together at industry conferences.

 “The prepaid industry needed him to be involved because he was always fair and true and kept us on the right path,” she said.
 “He set the compass for doing the right thing for consumers and other users of prepaid, including businesses and government, consistently reminding his industry peers that if you develop and promote prepaid products that truly serve your users, good things will follow.
 And he’s always relentlessly challenging himself and his colleagues to take prepaid to the next level to serve our users even better.”

 “Prepaid is definitely still a growing segment.
 Gift cards are reaching a point of maturity, but that just pushes innovation into other applications like payroll or general purpose cards,” Hanson said.
 “Emerging categories are evolving too: plastic to virtual cards that can be distributed and stored on a mobile device is one example of where the industry is moving.
 The key is to improve customer satisfaction and create a better value proposition.”

 He calls it an exciting time in the industry as he continues to look toward what’s next.

 “We’ve got emerging payments technology like blockchain and AI.
 They’re still immature, but the industry is trying to figure out the best way to utilize them.”

-Tomorrow is forecast to be Cooler than today.
-Showers and thunderstorms late.
+Today is forecast to be Warmer than yesterday.
+Showers and thunderstorms.